 It is recommended that Instructors read the document "United Nations Peacekeeping Operations Principles and Guidelines" (also known as the Capstone Doctrine).
 Instructors take a few minutes before the lesson to illustrate and hand out.

-Recommend that you provide copies of CONOPS where SIGS have been committed.
-These samples could be passed out and discussed.
-Select samples that show specific tasks assigned to SIGS during recent UN PKOs.
+Recommend that you provide copies of CONOPS where ENGRS have been committed.
+Required are learning activity Samples of tasks assigned to ENGRS during recent PKO.

 Introduction

 Module 3 Content